sys.db

 Important notes:

-• Operations here are executed directly against MongoDB collections.
+• Operations run directly against MongoDB collections.

 • _id: Unique identifier of the document (MongoDB ObjectId or string, depending on configuration).